The equifibered approach to $\infty$-properads: Abstract

 \section{Abstract}

-We define a notion of \properads{} that generalises \operads{} by allowing operations with multiple outputs.
-Specializing to the case where each operation has a single output provides a simple new perspective on \operads{}, but at the same time the extra generality allows for examples such as bordism categories.
-We also give an interpretation of our \properads{} as presheaves on a category of graphs by comparing them to the Segal \properads{} of Hackney--Robertson--Yau.
-Combining these two perspectives yields a flexible tool for doing higher algebra with operations that have multiple inputs and outputs.
+We define a notion of $\infty$-properads that generalizes $\infty$-operads by allowing operations with multiple outputs.
+Specializing to the case where each operation has a single output provides a simple new perspective on $\infty$-operads, but at the same time the extra generality allows for examples such as bordism categories.
+We also give an interpretation of our $\infty$-properads as Segal presheaves on a category of graphs by comparing them to the Segal $\infty$-properads of Hackney--Robertson--Yau.
+Combining these two approaches yields a flexible tool for doing higher algebra with operations that have multiple inputs and outputs.
+Crucially, this allows for a definition of algebras over an $\infty$-properad such that, for example, topological field theories are algebras over the bordism $\infty$-properad.

-The key ingredient to this paper is the notion of an \emph{equifibered} map between $\bbE_\infty$-monoids, which is a well-behaved generalisation of free maps.
+The key ingredient to this paper is the notion of an \emph{equifibered} map between $\bbE_\infty$-monoids, which is a well-behaved generalization of free maps.
 We also use this to prove facts about free $\bbE_\infty$-monoids, for example that free $\bbE_\infty$-monoids are closed under pullbacks along arbitrary maps.